berstend/puppeteer-extra/packages/puppeteer-extra-plugin-adblocker/readme.md

 interface PluginOptions {
   /** Whether or not to block trackers (in addition to ads).
 Default: false */
   blockTrackers: boolean
+  /** Whether or not to block trackers and other annoyances, including cookie
+      notices.
+Default: false */
+  blockTrackersAndAnnoyances: boolean
   /** Persist adblocker engine cache to disk for speedup.
 Default: true */
   useCache: boolean
   /** Optional custom directory for adblocker cache files.
 Default: undefined */